 How to Launder Your Linens

-What I have noticed about vintage and high quality linen is that when you iron them (when damp) they become crisp and lovely.
+What I have noticed about truly high-quality linen is that when you iron them (when damp) they become crisp and lovely.
 No starch spray needed.

 For care and washing of antique linens that might be more delicate, linens with color, or those not in the best of condition, you must hand wash and be much more careful.